ANaSHaker/SendNotification/README.md

 # SendNotification
- Flutter package to send notification from the app itself
+ Flutter App to send notification from the app itself